itsdayagain/cryptobyday-website-src/content/posts/bitcoin-weekly-2025-11-03-powell-throws-an-ice-bucket/index.md

 +++
 date = '2025-11-03'
 draft = false
-title = 'Bitcoin weekly: Powell throws an Ice Bucket' summary = '''After a good start to the week, Fed chairman Powell came out to throw a bucket of ice at the party, cooling market expectations of further rate cuts.
+title = 'Bitcoin weekly: Powell throws an ice bucket' summary = '''After a good start to the week, Fed chairman Powell came out to throw a bucket of ice at the party, cooling market expectations of further rate cuts.
 Bitcoin ended the week down, but still closed slightly above support at $109k,